Where to stay in Dubai? Here are the best neighbourhoods to stay in the most famous city in the United Arab Emirates.

 With over 1.6 million inhabitants, Dubai is the most populous city in the United Arab Emirates after Abu Dhabi.
 Located on the west coast of a peninsula of the Persian Gulf, Dubai is hardly smaller – with its 35 km² – than the Gaza Strip (45 km²).
 In the near future, the city hopes to become the world’s leading destination for luxury tourism.
 Are you going to Dubai for a holiday or a business trip?
 Start looking now for where to stay in Dubai, as accommodation rates will not be cheap.

-With its arid subtropical climate, temperatures can rise up to 50°C in summer, and not a drop of rain falls from May to the end of October.
-Choose your period to visit Dubai: the best months to visit are from November to April.
-Each sector of the city has its own vibe, culture, and atmosphere: here is a mini-guide to the best neighbourhoods to stay in Dubai.
+With its arid subtropical climate, temperatures can rise up to 120°F in summer, and not a drop of rain falls from May to the end of October.
+Also be mindful about the Ramadan period, during which drinking and eating in public during the day is prohibited, and during which you will be expected to have more modest behavior, both in the way you dress and in the way you interact with people of the opposite sex.
+Choose your period to visit Dubai well: the best months to visit are from November to April.
+Each sector of the city has its own vibe, culture, and atmosphere: here is a mini-guide to the best neighborhoods to stay in Dubai.

 Photo credit: Flickr – Bertrand Duperrin